-4. Conclusion
+Conclusion

 Morality-based proscriptions on registration of trademarks suffer from a unique disability in India: the absolute lack of judicial and academic engagement.
 The present paper attempts to address this disability in two steps.
-First, determining the ideal scope and interpretation of the terms 'scandalous' and 'obscene' in Indian trademark law.
-Second, examining the conduct of the Indian Trade Marks Registrar to identify the implementation of Section 9(2)(c) of the Indian Trade Marks Act, 1999.
+First, determining the ideal scope and interpretation of the terms E.I.P.R.
+238 'scandalous' and 'obscene' in Indian trademark law.
+Second, examining the conduct of the Indian Trade Marks Registrar to identify the implementation of s.9(2)(c) of the Indian Trade Marks Act, 1999.